 - Employee Motivation

 Hire right — As a startup or even a small business, many people will shoot from the hip and not be prepared to ask the right questions in the interviewing process.
-They will allow the conversation to take its course, and use their “gut feeling” as the selection indicator.
+They will allow the conversation to take its course and use their “gut feeling” as the selection indicator.
 However, the problem with using the “gut” feeling, you can’t duplicate that process.
 You can’t measure its effectiveness or quantify the results.
 Harvard Business Review wrote an article on The Science of Building a Scalable Sales Team.
-In this article, they suggested using a score card with specific criteria that can be measured, fine tuned, which leads to a consistent hiring process for salespeople.
+In this article, they suggested using a scorecard with specific criteria that can be measured, fine-tuned, which leads to a consistent hiring process for salespeople.
 Salespeople who have prior success, intelligence, strong work ethic, and who are coachable will be successful at their job.

 Align Sales and Marketing — In order to build a powerhouse marketing organization, you need sales and marketing to work together, not independently.
 Both departments are required to set forth a strategy to develop a lead generation program.
 There are several tools available to automate a marketing campaign.
 But before marketing is able to begin the process of lead generation, they require the assistance of the sales department to select their target audience.
 Once the companies, departments, and audience are selected, its time for marketing to develop the persona for their target audience.
-Keep in mind, sales has the same obligation as marketing to generate leads.
+Keep in mind, sales have the same obligation as marketing to generate leads.
 The purpose of working collectively is to not duplicate efforts.

 CRM — One of the most important tools a salesperson can have is a CRM (Customer Relationship Management).
-A salesperson uses a CRM to help manage their time, prospects, and opportunities, thus resulting in higher customer satisfaction, maximizes up selling and cross selling, better communication within a company, and optimizes marketing efforts.
+A salesperson uses a CRM to help manage their time, prospects, and opportunities, thus resulting in higher customer satisfaction, maximizes up-selling and cross-selling, better communication within a company, and optimizes marketing efforts.